Overview

 Issues

-• The language around 'repurposing of abandoned wells for alternative uses' in Section 969E is broad and could lead to potential misuse of funds if not clearly defined.
+The broad language regarding the 'repurposing of abandoned wells for alternative uses' in Section 969E could lead to potential misuse or misdirection of funds if not clearly defined, representing both legal and financial risks.

-• The bill does not specify guidelines on addressing potential conflicts of interest, especially when involving the private sector, as seen in Section 969E, which may result in decisions that favor certain entities.
+The bill does not address potential conflicts of interest when involving the private sector, notably in Section 969E, which could lead to favoritism or ethical concerns in decision-making processes.

 Sections